-Although a device is branded for one carrier, it might actually have a modem that is compatible with other carriers as well.
+Although a device is branded for one carrier, it might actually have a modem that is at least partially compatible with other carriers as well if unlocked.

 An integrated cellular modem is the core of every cellular device.
 It's what gets you connected to your carrier's network.

 Since modem technology is constantly advancing, it is important to know what your device is capable of.

 Some of the modem specifications and features to pay particular attention to include:

 - Frequency Bands

 This video goes over the modem specs that most impact performance: Category, Frequency Bands, Carrier Aggregation, and MIMO antennas.